-The royalist command structure was tribal and decentralised.
-Under their Sheikhs, tribes were the main military, political, and social group.
-Depending on their size, their power extended from only a simple village to vast areas.
+The royalist command structure was tribal and decentralized.
+Under their Sheikhs, tribes were the main military, political, and social groups.
+Depending on their size, their control extended from only a simple village to vast areas.
 Their relationship with the royal household depended as much on fidelity as on cash.
 And it wasn’t uncommon for tribes to support the highest bidder, with allegiances constantly shifting throughout the conflict.

 In early 1964, Johnson was struggling to keep Saudi money flowing, and supplies in Yemen were draining fast.
 So, he turned to Israel.
 The Israelis needed Nasser engaged in Yemen for as long as possible.
-The more Egyptian casualties in Yemen, the less Egyptian soldiers in the unavoidable upcoming war—it ended being the 1967 Six-Days war, and the fact that 1/3 of the Egyptian army was detained in Yemen played its part in Israel’s victory.
+The more Egyptian casualties in Yemen, the less Egyptian soldiers in the unavoidable upcoming war — the upcoming war ended up being the 1967 Six-Days war, and the fact that one-third of the Egyptian army was detained in Yemen played its part in Israel’s victory.

-Operation Leopard, as it was named, included fourteen drops, and lasted until 1967.
+Operation Leopard, as the operation in Yemen was named, included fourteen drops, and lasted until 1967.
 Needless to say, secrecy was paramount.
-Neither the Yemenis nor the Saudis were aware the origin of the unmarked Boeing Stratocruisers, which dropped precious supplies in the dead of night.
+Neither the Yemenis nor the Saudis were aware of the origin of the unmarked Boeing Stratocruisers, which dropped precious supplies in the dead of night.
 Although there was a constant fuzz about suitable, and secretive, DZs, not one flight was interdicted by the Egyptians, though not due to lack of effort.

 In the autumn of 1964, the operation’s cover was blown.
 A Yemeni dispatcher carrying Cooper’s mail was caught by the Egyptians.
 The Sunday Times got hold of the letters.
 Names and addresses were published.
 Volleys of questions were asked.
 Political pressure to the Prime Minister increased.
 And yet, somehow, the operation survived.